ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/ClientServer_PortfolioItem).

 ### Narrative
-For this artifact I chose to enhance the final project for CS-499-X6397 Computer Science Capstone 21EW6, an application which is used to create, read, update, and delete (CRUD) records from a MongoDB database.
+For this artifact I chose to enhance the final project for CS-260 Data Structures and Algorithms, an application which is used to create, read, update, and delete (CRUD) records from a MongoDB database.
 This project is a good example of my ability to manipulate data in a database through a GUI.

 Enhancing this project was quite a bit more difficult than Artifact One.
 For starters, the Virtual Machine (VM) that I had used to develop this application had already been wiped of my credentials!
 In order to enhance this application I had to first setup a local MongoDB instance on my home machine, then hunt down the original [JSON file](https://catalog.data.gov/de/dataset/austin-animal-center-intakes/resource/3762cdf8-ccdb-4de5-83a1-bb7d98a00f12) needed to import the data into the instance.
 Finnally, I had to setup Jupyter Notebook in Windows, which first required installation of Anaconda, a package manager similar to Node Package Manager (npm), which I use quite often in my work life.